Renesas says to restore full capacity at fire-damaged chip plant by end-May

 Half of the Naka plant line’s capacity should be restored by the end of April, although a ramp up to full production at the plant will still take around 70 days more, Renesas Chief Executive Officer Hidetoshi Shibata told an online press conference.

-The production halt was a blow to automakers around the world already struggling to find enough chips amid surging demand from consumer electronics makers, forcing some such as Nissan Motor (7201.T), Honda Motor (7267.T) to cut production as demand for cars was rebounding from a pandemic slump.
+The production halt was a blow to automakers around the world already struggling to find enough chips amid surging demand from consumer electronics makers, forcing some such as Nissan Motor, Honda Motor to cut production as demand for cars was rebounding from a pandemic slump.

 Renesas commands nearly a third of the global market share for microcontroller chips used in cars.